Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/tutorials/testing/testing_locally.md

 :::important

 By default **ParrelSync** prevents asset serialization in all clone instances and changes can only be made from the original project editor.
-This is a **very important setting** that prevents issues with multiple editors accessing the same `Library` folder (which is not supported and breaks basic assumptions in Unity design).
+This is a **very important setting** that prevents issues with multiple editors accessing the same `Library` folder (which isn't supported and breaks basic assumptions in Unity design).

 :::